Table Of Contents

 FinOps practitioner

-This professional helps implement cloud cost optimization best practices in daily operations. his FinOps professional helps gather unit cost data to drive cost budgeting and forecasting.
+These professionals help implement best practices for cloud cost optimization in daily operations.
+They gather unit cost data to drive cost budgeting and forecasting.

 Engineering